ahernandez5/BTL/README.md

 # Beyond the Light Project
 Award Winning X11/OpenGL C++ Semester 2D-Game project

-Beyond the Light is a ghost hurnting game.
-We created a character, her name is Mortana, a ghost hunter.
+Beyond the Light is a ghost hunting game.
+We created a character; her name is Mortana, a ghost hunter.
-She walks around elimination ghosts as they appear and re-apper randomly from all different directions to frighten the character.
-Mortana has magical powers, she can electrecute the ghosts and cast spells.
-The spells elimininate the largest number of ghosts.
-If the Mortana fails to detect the ghosts in time and one of them touches her, then she is scared to death, GAME OVER!
+She walks around eliminating ghosts as they appear and re-paper randomly from all different directions to frighten the character.
+Mortana has magical powers.
+She can electrocute ghosts and cast spells.
+The spells eliminate the largest number of ghosts.
+If Mortana fails to detect and eliminate any of the ghosts in time and it touches her, then its GAME OVER!

 # Getting Started
 Download the game and start playing!